federatedplatforms/FEDeRATED-BDI/README.md

 Both the rml and shacl follow the Spring resource syntax, please refer to the Spring documentation on how to specify resources: https://docs.spring.io/spring-framework/reference/core/resources.html

-Event can also be added using the `/api/event-types` endpoints.
-See the swagger documentation on how to add, update or delete events.

 ### Creating an event

 When creating new events a JSON payload has to be POST-ed to the `/events` endpoint.
 The JSON payload will be converted to RDF by reading the `Event-Type` header and looking up the RML file matching the provided `Event-Type` value.
 After converting the JSON payload to RDF an optional SHACL validation is triggered.